brunobg/webdevbook/docs/frontend/camera.md

 # File upload and camera

-I don't think any HTML API changed as much as the Camera API.
+Uploads have been part of websites for a while, and the frontend possibilities grew over the years.
+These days it's possible to select multiple files to upload, preview files before uploading, upload with AJAX, show a progress bar, paste files, select files from the gallery or camera in mobile devices, directly open a camera to take a picture...
+It's a long list.
+And probably no other HTML API changed as much over time as the Camera API.
 Of course, the native API is completely different, so once again we'll add a wrapper to homogenize things.

+## The UX of uploading

+Uploading is a different operation than most in web applications, because you make users think about its own device.
+They have to select a file to upload, which makes them navigate through local menus or want to do things more naturally, like "I have the picture here, why can't I drag and drop it" or "it's in the gallery, why is it opening the camera".

+Here are a few guidelines for a good UX:

+- Show a preview when uploading pictures if it's part of a larger form.
+This will allow the user to see if they got the correct file before they submit it.
+- If possible, try to upload the file as soon as it's selected.
+This is more responsive and users don't have to wait for after they submit.
+- Take advantage of things like the [accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/accept), so users can more easily select their files.
+- Uploads are quite different in mobile and desktop.
+The entire interface changes.
+Make sure you design for and test in both and make them natural.
+In desktop people want to select a file from folders, paste or drag and drop.
+In mobile they'll want to use the camera or get something from the gallery.
+- Don't forget to validate files.
+It's possible to do some validation in the browser these days, which makes for a better UX.

 ## Camera access from web